 7 - ADMISSION TO MEMBERSHIP

 (a) A person wishing to apply for membership of the Association shall complete an application form approved by the Association.
-Unless otherwise exempted by the Chief Executive, Branch Secretary or Regional Director, the applicant shall pay an entrance fee according to their category of membership as determined from time to time by the Board.
+Unless otherwise exempted by the Chief Executive or Regional Director, the applicant shall pay an entrance fee according to their category of membership as determined from time to time by the Board.

-(b) The Chief Executive, Branch Secretary or Regional Director shall examine the application and once satisfied that:
+(b) The Chief Executive or Regional Director shall examine the application and once satisfied that:

 (i) the person is eligible for membership